-MacDonald studied music at the University of Michigan and the Eastman School of Music.
+MacDonald's education included studies at the University of Michigan (BFA) and the Eastman School of Music (MM and DMA).
 His composition teachers include Sydney Hodkinson, Robert Morris, Dave Rivello, Bright Sheng, and Augusta Read Thomas.
 His percussion teachers include John Beck and Michael Udow.
 Further studies include tabla with Bob Becker and Pandit Sharda Sahai and Dhrupad vocal with the Gundecha Brothers.

-MacDonald is an Associate Professor of Music at William Paterson University, where he teaches contemporary music, percussion, improvisation, and Hindustani music.
+As an educator MacDonald serves as a Full Professor of Music at William Paterson University, where he teaches contemporary music, percussion, improvisation, and Hindustani music.
+He is also the Co-Artistic director of SHASTRA, an organization dedicated to bringing together the music of India and the West.
 When not creating music, MacDonald is an endurance athlete, competing in triathlons, Xterras, trail run races, and bikepacking adventures.

-PROFESSIONAL BIO (short, 150 words) (personal bio below)
+PROFESSIONAL BIO (short, approximately 200 words) (personal bio below)